After much delay, I am finally getting around to writing a follow-up

 even more offensive (bear with me š») and rename these variables to the

-more generic x
+more generic x and acc (short for

 accumulated value or accumulator):